CutaneousBioinf/Loopsim/README.md

 You may receive a warning that is something like `The script loopsim is not on PATH`.
 You have two options to resolve this.

-- Option one: add the directory with the LoopSim entry point to your path.
+- Option one: add the directory with the LoopSim entry point to your `$PATH` environment variable.
 - Option two: invoke LoopSim with `python3 -m loopsim` as opposed to just `loopsim`.

 ## Using the pipeline